sensu/sensu-docs/content/sensu-go/6.1/web-ui/search.md

 ## Use quick search

-The web UI quick search allows you to query Sensu resources without using search syntax.
+The web UI quick search allows you to query and filter Sensu resources without using search syntax.
 Type your search term into the search field on any page of the web UI and press `Enter`.
 Sensu will auto-complete a simple search statement for the resources on that page using substring matching.